-Salesforce continues to grow as its customer find value in the Software-as-a-Service (SaaS) vendor's platforms.
+Salesforce continues to grow as its customers find value in the Software-as-a-Service (SaaS) vendor's platforms.

-Salesforce reported its third quarter fiscal 2018 results on Nov.
-27 with revenue coming in at $3.39 Billion, up 26 percent year-over-year.
-Looking forward to the fourth quarter, Salesforce provided revenue guidance in the range of $3.551 Billion to $3.561 Billion.
+Salesforce reported its third quarter fiscal 2018 results on November 27, with revenue coming in at $3.39 billion, up 26 percent year-over-year.
+Looking ahead to the fourth quarter, Salesforce provided revenue guidance in the range of $3.551 Billion to $3.561 Billion.

-"A lot of companies are doing very well, because this is what it’s all about; it’s all about the customer and Salesforce remains this global CRM leader," he said.
+"A lot of companies are doing very well, because this is what it’s all about -- it’s all about the customer -- and Salesforce remains the global CRM leader," Benioff added.

-Salesforce is not just resting on its laurels, it is also actively building new services for customers.
-Among them is Customer 360 which was launched at the recent Dreamforce event.
-Benioff said that Customer 360, connects all of the Salesforce Cloud capabilities together, providing Salesforce's customers with a single 360 degree view of their customers across every touch-point, across sales, across service, marketing and commerce.
+Still, Salesforce is not just resting on its laurels.
+It is also actively building new services for customers.
+Among them is Customer 360, which was launched at the recent Dreamforce event.
+Benioff said Customer 360 connects all of the Salesforce Cloud capabilities together, providing Salesforce's customers with a single 360-degree view of their customers across every touch point, across sales, service, marketing and commerce.

-Bret Taylor president of products commented that with Customer 360, organizations get a single view of customers through all the touch points.
+Bret Taylor, president of products, said that with Customer 360, organizations get a single view of customers through all the touch points.

-Keith Bock, co-CEO of Salesforce took a more biblical approach to how he sees the evolution of the Salesforce portfolio.
+Keith Bock, co-CEO of Salesforce, took a more biblical view of the evolution of the Salesforce portfolio.

-"So, first in the beginning of time there was the Service Cloud.
+"So, first in the beginning of time, there was the Service Cloud.
 Right?
-Then, on the seventh day, God created something else and said it was Financial Services Cloud and then Financial Services Cloud started on a wealth management and then it went from wealth management to retail banking, then it went to consumer banking and then it would go to commercial banking, and the list will go on and on," Bock said.
-"We're responding to our customers in these industries by providing very rich functionality that is specific to what those customers are looking for and that's been the strategy."
+Then, on the seventh day, God created something else, and said it was Financial Services Cloud, and then Financial Services Cloud started on to wealth management, and then it went from wealth management to retail banking, then it went to consumer banking, and then it would go to commercial banking, and the list will go on and on," Bock said.
+"We're responding to our customers in these industries by providing very rich functionality that is specific to what those customers are looking for, and that's been the strategy."